NHTSA vehicle safety data

 2022 Honda Cr-V Hybrid

-Complete safety data for the 2022 Honda Cr-V Hybrid.
+Complete safety data for the 2022 Honda Cr-V Hybrid, including NCAP crash-test ratings.
 Data pulled live from api.nhtsa.gov.

 ELECTRICAL SYSTEM:12V/24V/48V BATTERY:CABLES